NathanBaker2012/CS361-Image-Microservice/README.md

 If you choose to use differently named folders, edit the directories from lines 10-15 to match your naming scheme.
 These are referenced by the rest of the program, so no other edits are needed.

-If you receive the error "No image found" ensure you typed the correct name as it must exactly match the image in the "Image Library" folder, minus the extension.
-Ex: Cat.png must be "Cat".
-The name may also be typed correctly, but the image was not added to the "Image Library" folder.

-Correct formatting for the above would be "Cat, high" or "Cat, High".
-If you input "Cat.png, high" you may receive a "No image found" error as there is likely no Cat.png.[filetype] in the "Image Library" folder.
 # UML Sequence Diagram
 <img width="634" height="302" alt="image" src="https://github.com/user-attachments/assets/a9417e84-4246-40e1-925c-4cb0ee0861ec" />